kamalojasv181/Hostility-Detection-in-Hindi-Posts/README.md

 ## Setup Instruction

 ## Trained Models
-Our model weights used in the submission have been [released now].
+Our model weights used in the submission have been [released now] https://github.com/kamalojasv181/Hostility-Detection-in-Hindi-Posts/releases/tag/v0.0.1.

 ## Model Performance